-Dear reader, I would not have believed it if I hadn't done it for myself.
-You can actually write an ebook without actually doing the writing.
+I would not have believed it if I hadn't done it for myself.
+You can actually write a book without actually doing the writing.
 Because of an interesting legal twist, you can hire a writer, and then when the writer is finished, you own the complete copyright to the work.
 If it sounds too good to be true, it almost is!